Skip to content

 (No pressure.
 Just space to speak honestly.)

-- anxiety or numbness that you keep carefully hidden
+• anxiety or emotional numbness you keep carefully hidden;

-- difficulty feeling close to the people who matter most
+• difficulty feeling present with the people who matter most;

-It’s about a lifetime of duty, responsibility and self-suppression finally catching up with the body and the nervous system.
+It is often the result of years of pressure, duty, emotional suppression, and self-expectation finally catching up with the nervous system.

 There is no single right outcome.

-but to help you listen more honestly to yourself and regain the agency to choose.
+It is to help you slow down, listen more honestly to yourself, and regain the clarity and agency to choose what comes next and how to live it.

-I spent many years as a Chartered Accountant and Finance Director in complex professional organisations, including independent schools.
+I spent many years as a Finance Director in complex and high pressure professional organisations, including independent schools.

 From the outside, I looked successful.